 Mackinaw City is a fantastic destination in Michigan that offers a blend of natural beauty and rich history.
 Located at the tip of the Lower Peninsula, Mackinaw City is home to the iconic Mackinac Bridge and ferries to Mackinac Island.

-It’s a vibrant hub with plenty of shops, restaurants, and attractions to explore.
-Fudge shops are on every corner so find your favorite.
-Alice’s Kandy & Korn has been our go-to for fudge and caramel corn for over 50 years.
+It’s a vibrant hub with plenty of shops, restaurants and attractions to explore.
+Fudge shops are on every corner so try a few out.
+Alice’s Kandy & Korn has quite the following for fudge and caramel corn lovers who keep coming back every year.

-One of the family-friendly attractions in the area is the Historic Mill Creek Discovery Park is a historic landmark in Mackinaw City.
-Mill Creek dates back to the early 19th century and provides a glimpse into the region’s milling history.
+One of the family-friendly attractions in the area is the Historic Mill Creek Discovery Park, a historic landmark in Mackinaw City.
+Mill Creek dates back to the early 19th century and provides a glimpse into the region’s timber milling history.
+For thrill-seekers, the park also has the Forest Adventure Experience.
+It features the Forest Canopy Bridge, Eagle’s Flight Zip Line and the Treetop Discovery Tower.

-St. Ignace, situated just across the Mackinac Bridge, is known for its picturesque views of Lake Huron & the Mighty Mac (from a different perspective), it has a charming downtown and is the gateway to the Upper Peninsula.
+St. Ignace, situated just across the Mackinac Bridge, is known for its picturesque views of Lake Huron and the Mighty Mac (from a different perspective).
+It has a charming downtown and is the gateway to the Upper Peninsula.

 You can catch a ferry to Mackinac Island, visit the Straits State Park, Father Marquette National Memorial, discover Castle Rock, and much more.